grafikri/youtube-iframe-api-module/README.md

-# Youtube IFrame Api Module
+# YouTube IFrame Api Module

 This is an npm module version of the YouTube Player API for IFrame embeds.
 It automatically adds the iframe_api script to the browser.
 You can then refer to <a href="https://developers.google.com/youtube/iframe_api_reference" target="_blank">the YouTube Player API for IFrame API reference</a>.

+> For the React version you can check out [react-youtube-iframe-player](https://github.com/grafikri/react-youtube-iframe-player).

 ## Installation